 The concept design for a building project is usually based on a design brief provided by the building owner and is influenced by many of the parties involved in the building industry.
 Often the design brief will evolve as opportunities and challenges emerge during the design and construction phases, so the concept design needs to be flexible enough to accommodate change.
+Under a design-and-construct contract, design changes are often implemented to reduce cost yet there is no mandatory requirement that these changes are confirmed appropriate with the design intent.
 In this context, change management is crucial and risk management processes need to be robust to appropriately manage the complexity of the building project's engineering systems.